Force over Distance: Chapter 15

 “Okay.
 Um, just so you know, it’s building up some kind of charge.”

 “Of course it is.”
-Rush got gingerly to his feet.
+Gingerly, Rush got to his feet.

-Rush shot him a disgusted glare and started for the door.
+Wordlessly, Rush started for the door.

 “Hi,” Eli said as they approached.
-“So, before you say anything, just know that this was not my fault.”
+“So, before you say anything, just know that this was not my fault.

-“Hey,” Brody hissed.
+“Hey,” Brody objected.

 “But?”
 Rush echoed.

-“But I wasn't the one who turned it on.”
+“But I wasn't the one who turned it on?”

 “Force field,” Eli confirmed.